-We recognise that people are our most valuable asset.
-Our success is dependent on their efforts and investment into our people creates a culture that allows our business to thrive.
-The J & E Hall name and business has been part of the Dartford community for over two centuries and is deeply intertwined with the history of the town.
+The success of the Company is dependent on their employees' efforts, actions and by continual investment in people.
+This creates a culture that allows the business to thrive.
+The J&E Hall name and business has been part of the Dartford community for over two centuries and is deeply intertwined with the history of the town.
 In the past it was one of the biggest employers in the town and it still has much to contribute as a local employer, supplier and customer.

 Its apprenticeship training scheme is an important point of engagement with the community where dedicated support and opportunities are provided to young people to learn core engineering skills and develop an aptitude for problem solving.
 The scheme provides young people with an opportunity to learn key skills which are in demand and gives them a clear career path.
 It also helps to seed the industry with new young engineering talent to ensure its future prosperity.
+J&E Hall are committed to ensuring individuals get real work experience and can help make a real difference to our Company, customers and our communities.